gregwhitaker/proteus-dockertest/README.md

 The following commands will bootstrap a test environment for you using Docker Compose.

-Note: If you are not using a Mac, you will need to remove or modify the `NETIFI_PROTEUS_BROKERHOSTNAME` environment variable being supplied to both the server and client containers.
+Note: If you are not using a Mac, you will need to remove or modify the `NETIFI_PROTEUS_BROKERHOSTNAME` environment variable being supplied to both the server and client containers to match your docker host.

 ### Single Broker
 Running the following command will start a single broker with a client and service attached: